Rory-Mac/personal-website/High-Level Programming/Compilation.markdown

 in the parse tree.
 Note that #include statements are left to the linker.
 Syntax diagrams (also called railroad diagrams) can assist in visualising rules of parsing.
 For a simple C-like language, the syntax diagram will look approximately as follows.</p>
 <p><img src="/Assets/images/syntax_diagram.png" width="100%" height="100%"></p>
-<p>This syntax diagram, although limited to a small feature set, shows how syntax diagrams are used for parsing context-free grammars.
+<p>This syntax diagram, although limited to a small feature set, parses a context-free grammar.
+Context-free grammars are grammers
-Context-free grammars are grammers in which the rules of production of expressions within that grammar can apply to any non-terminal symbol regardless of context.
+in which the rules of expression production can apply to any non-terminal symbol regardless of context.
 Put simply, we can parse any non-terminal symbol by simply knowing the rule set, and not the symbols that preceded it.</p>